michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 Pomodoro 3:
 - ✅ Planning
 - ✅ UAT 3.1 When bots are playing I want to see that they change in their turns
-- ⚠ TODO UAT 3.2 When bots are playing I want to see that they randomly draw on the board
+- ✅ UAT 3.2 When bots are playing I want to see that they randomly draw on the board
 - New User stories